birdboat00/amelia/guide/guide-content.md

 };
 ```

-It is supplied the app instance so you can access it.
+The app instance is passed to your model function so you can access it.
 For now we return a empty
 model because we don't have any state yet.

 You can imagine the `model` function as the place where you prepare your